bonitasoft/bonita-doc/md/database-configuration.md

 Put the driver jar file in the relevant `main` folder.

 In the same folder as the driver, add the module description file, `module.xml`.
 This file describes the dependencies the module has and the content it exports.
 It must describe the driver jar and the JVM packages that JBoss 7 does not provide automatically.
 The exact details of what must be included depend of the driver jar.

-**Warning:** you might need to edit the `module.xml` in order to match exactly the JDBC driver jar file name.
+**Warning:** You might need to edit the `module.xml` in order to match exactly the JDBC driver jar file name.

 ::: info
 **Note:** By default, when JBoss starts, it removes any comments from `standalone/configuration/standalone.xml` and formats the file.